smartzplatform/tech-docs/Technical_WP_EN.md

   * The seller will receive money;
   * The contract will go to the `DEAL_CLOSED` state.

-There can be several implementations of such a contract; for example the notary fee may be a relative or absolute value.
-A quorum of signatures of notaries may be required, etc. The developers can add the implementations that they deem appropriate, and the third party can choose which one they think is more acceptable to them.
+There can be several implementations of such a contract; for example, the notary fee may be a relative or absolute value.
+A quorum of signatures of notaries may be required, etc. The developers can add the implementations that they deem appropriate, and the third party can choose which one they think is most acceptable to them.

 Choosing the desired constructor, the third party (notary, bank, etc.) will be able to mark itself as such on the platform for the selected constructor.
 When configuring it, the user will be able not only to enter the address, but also to select the third party from the list provided by the platform.
 To rank this list, Smartz will use the rating system described above.
 In addition, the availability of these features is not guaranteed for all users of the platform.

 ## Working with External Datasets

-Smart contracts provide calculations, but what about the data for calculations?
+Smart contracts provide calculations, but what about the data for the calculations?
 So far, the blockchains are not ready to handle large amounts of data, such as continental weather forecasts or arrays of initial IoT data.
 But usually, it's not required; to process one request it's enough to know the weather in one city or a section of data from one sensor.
 To work in this way with external datasets, Smartz proposes using the Merkle-Proof Based Dataset Querying (MBDQ).

 The dataset is divided into atomic elements.
 In fact, almost all datasets are already divided into such elements; an element of a CSV file is a text string, an element of a data table is a row.
 In addition, the elements in the dataset are ordered and each one has a unique index.
 Thus, it's possible to construct a Merkle tree for the dataset, where the leaves are the hashes of the atomic elements.